-Consolidated selling, general, and administrative expenses increased \$18,791, or 30.0%, to \$81,381 during the year ended December 31, 2013 compared to consolidated selling, general, and administrative expenses of \$62,590 during the year ended December 31, 2012.
-The increase in selling, general, and administrative expenses was primarily attributable to the inclusion of POC and PIEPS for the full year ended December 31, 2013, the addition of our Black Diamond Japan GK operations, the Company's investments in its strategic initiatives, such as apparel sold by Black Diamond Equipment, and infrastructure to support both current and anticipated future growth, as well as an increase in stock based compensation expense of \$1,405 as a result of the Company issuing fully vested stock option awards.
+Consolidated selling, general, and administrative expenses increased \$6,540, or 8.8%, to \$81,077 during the year ended December 31, 2014 compared to consolidated selling, general, and administrative expenses of \$74,537 during the year ended December 31, 2013.
+The increase in selling, general and administrative expenses was attributable to the Company's investments in its strategic initiatives, such as Black Diamond Equipment apparel, the transition of certain distributors into our in-house operations for POC, and the launch of POC's road cycling collection.
+This was offset by stock based compensation expense which was higher during the year ended December 31, 2013 compared to the year ended December 31, 2014, as a result of the Company issuing more fully vested stock option awards in the prior year.